 5. Find Props at Home

-The monks who invented yoga often owned nothing but a loin cloth.
+The monks who invented yoga often owned nothing but a loincloth.
 You only need loose, comfortable clothing that allows you to breathe deeply and move freely for the type of yoga you practice.

 You can buy yoga props from most fitness stores, but if you’re starting to learn yoga at home, you can swap these out for ordinary household objects instead.

-Here are popular props in yoga, how to use them, and alternatives you can easily find at home.
+Here are popular yoga props, learn how to use them, and find alternatives you can easily rely on for practicing Yoga at home.

 Yoga Mats